mglaman/roosky/src/README.md

-# Roosky
+# App

-This is the Roosky namespace.
-This would eventually be spun into its own package like `roosky/framework` from the `roosky/roosky` project template.
+This is where your custom code goes that integrates with Roosky and Drupal!